Aron Winter: Managerial career

 After three years as assistant coach for the Ajax first academy team, Winter signed a three-year contract with Canadian side Toronto FC on 6 January 2011.
 Winter brought former colleague Bob de Klerk from Ajax to be his assistant coach, while Paul Mariner was also brought in the same day as Director of Player Development.
 After a disappointing season opener against Vancouver Whitecaps that ended in a 4–2 away defeat on 19 March, Winter won his first game as Toronto's head coach the following week against Portland Timbers 2–0 in Toronto.

 Winter won his first trophy with Toronto in early July as Toronto defeated Vancouver 3–2 on aggregate to capture its third consecutive Canadian Championship, thereby earning a berth in the 2011–12 CONCACAF Champions League.
 Winter then guided Toronto to the Champions League semifinals, the first time a Canadian club had progressed that far in the competition.
 Toronto eventually lost 7–3 on aggregate to Santos Laguna.

 However, Toronto began the 2012 MLS season with nine straight losses, the worst start to a season in the history of the MLS.
 Toronto won its tenth match 1–0 versus Philadelphia on 26 May 2012, but it was not enough to save Winter's job, as the club announced on 7 June 2012 that he would be replaced by the director of player development, Paul Mariner.

 On 6 September 2022, Winter was announced as the interim coach for Suriname.
 Winter succeeds Stanley Menzo, who was at the helm of the team for seven months before leaving to work at Beijing Guoan.
 Winter is set to coach Natio in a friendly against Nicaragua and a potential second opponent.

 Personal life

-Winter was born in Paramaribo, Suriname.
+Winter was born in Paramaribo, Suriname, to parents of Indo-Surinamese descent.
 His cousin Ricardo Winter was also a former football player/manager who headed the Suriname national football team.